heligone/spinorialBall/README.md

 - SCA pin 3
 - SCL pin 2

-Its is connected to the LED strip via and additional FeatherWing  proto board interface card which holds only a connector for the led strip
+It is connected to the LED strip via an additional FeatherWing  proto board interface card which holds only a connector for the led strip
 - Power
 - Ground
 - Data pin 12